How to Start a Podcast: The Ultimate Step-by-Step Guide for Beginners

 FirstSiteGuide is supported by our readers.
 When you purchase via links on our site we may earn a commission.
 Read More

-If you’ve ever wanted to start a podcast, now would be the perfect time to do it.
+If you’ve ever wanted to know how to start a podcast, now would be the perfect time to do it.
 The medium is hotter than it’s ever been and continues to grow at a lightning-fast pace.

 Moreover, people often prefer listening to audio content over reading it.